"

 Figure 6.4 Neuron Communication With Neurotransmitters

-There are several types of neurotransmitters associated with mental health disorders and psychoactive medications, including acetylcholine, glutamate, GABA, glycine, dopamine, serotonin, norepinephrine, and histamine[8],[9]:
+There are several types of neurotransmitters associated with mental health disorders and psychoactive medications, including acetylcholine, glutamate, GABA, glycine, dopamine, serotonin, epinephrine, norepinephrine, and histamine[8],[9]:

 • Acetylcholine: Acetylcholine stimulates nicotinic and muscarinic receptors in the parasympathetic nervous system.
 Other substances also bind to these receptors.
 For instance, nicotine (in tobacco products) binds to nicotinic receptors, and muscarine (products of specific mushrooms used as a hallucinogenic) binds to muscarinic receptors.